Sample read · Invented persona

 What the data said

 Just above your calibration bar.
-The data is neutral, your gut said maybe.
+The reflections are neutral, your gut said maybe.

 selection · Date 08